TIBCOSoftware/snappydata/docs/best_practices/capacity_planning.md

 ### How are low latency vs Analytic jobs handled?
 Unlike Spark, SnappyData is able to distinguish requests that are very cheap (low latency) vs requests that require a lot of computational resources (high latency) and best done by a resource scheduler that can balance the needs of many contending users/threads.

 For instance, when a SQL client executes a ‘fetch by primary key’ query there is no need to involve any scheduler or spawn many tasks for such a simple request.
 The request is immediately delegated to the data node (single thread) and response directly sent to the requesting client (probably within a few milliseconds).
-In the current version of the product, all query requests that filter on a primary key, a set of keys or can directly filter using an index will be executed without routing to the Snappy scheduler.
+In the current version of the product, all query requests that filter on a primary key, a set of keys or can directly filter using an index will be executed without routing to the SnappyData scheduler.
 Only Row tables can have primary keys or indexes.
 All DML (updates, inserts, deletes) executed from a SQL client (JDBC, ODBC) are directly routed to the responsible data node (partition) and do not involve the scheduler.

 When the above conditions are not met, the request is routed to the ‘Lead’ node where the Spark plan is generated and ‘jobs’ are scheduled for execution.
 The scheduler uses a FAIR scheduling algorithm for higher concurrency. i.e. all concurrent jobs will be executed in a round robin manner.

 Here is something that is important to understand - Each Job is made up of one or more stages and the planning phase computes the number of  parallel tasks for the stage.
 Tasks from scheduled Jobs are then allocated to the logical cores available (see below for how it is computed) until all cores are allocated.
-A round-robin algorithm picks one task from Job1, task from Job2 and so on.
-If more cores are available, second task from Job1 is picked and the cycle continues.
+A round-robin algorithm picks a task from Job1, a task from Job2 and so on.
+If more cores are available, the second task from Job1 is picked and the cycle continues.
 But, there are circumstances a single Job can completely consume all cores.

-For instance, when all cores where available, if a large loading Job gets scheduled it will receive all available cores.
-And, it is possible each of the tasks is long running.
-During this time, if other concurrent jobs show up, none of the executing tasks will be preempted.
+For instance, when all cores are available if a large loading job gets scheduled it receives all available cores.
+And, it is possible that each of the task is long running.
+During this time, if other concurrent jobs show up, none of the executing tasks is pre-empted.
 (todo: graphic to depict this … links to Spark scheduling docs)

 Note: This above scheduling logic is applicable only when queries are fully managed by SnappyData cluster.
 When running your application using the smart connector, each task running in the spark cluster will directly access the store partitions.